Marayur

-Marayur or Marayoor is a town in Devikulam taluk of Idukki district in Kerala, India.
+Marayur or Marayoor is a town in Devikulam taluk of Idukki district in the southwestern Indian state of Kerala.
 It is located 42 kilometers north of Munnar on SH 17 connecting Munnar with Udumalpet, Tamil Nadu.
-Marayur is situated at around 1,600 metres (5,200 ft) above mean sea level and is the only place in Kerala that has natural sandalwood forests.
+Marayur is situated at around 990 metres above mean sea level and is the only place in Kerala that has natural sandalwood forests.
 Ancient dolmens and rock paintings in Marayur date back to the Stone Age.
 In 1991 Marayur had a population of 9,590.

 Demographics

 As per 2011 census report, Marayoor grama panchayat had population of 12,399 of which 6,192 are males and 6,207 are females.
 Total number of households in panchayat is 3,307.
 Marayoor is the only village in Marayoor panchayat.